 An effective policy is one that addresses the wider and positive issue of employee wellness.
 It should aim to minimise sickness absence through a mix of health awareness, clearly defined entitlements and tight management controls – but with some scope for discretion in particular areas where employee welfare outweighs the risk of abuse.

-The following text is generally suitable for UK operations, but will need to be modified to comply with statutory requirements and sectoral collective agreements in other states.
+The following text is generally suitable for UK operations, but will need to be modified to comply with statutory requirements and sectoral collective agreements in other countries.

-This policy should be read in conjunction with the company’s health and safety, maternity/parenting, and equal opportunities policies.
+This policy should be read in conjunction with the company’s sickpay guidance and its health and safety, maternity/parenting, uncertificated absence and equal opportunities policies.

 The company values your contribution to its current and future success.
 For that reason, we need to ensure your continued well-being and to operate a consistent, fair, and effective approach to sickness absence.